Seanny123/ShortStories/cured.md

 "So if I have to let people choose, what's next then?"
 "I don't know, but I'd like to talk about it."

-This might be the first time I've ever felt excited by the uncertain blank slate provided by the future.